ex-nerd/ex-nerd.hugo/content/diabetes/kinds_of_diabetes_car_analogy.md

 [Type 1 diabetes](https://en.wikipedia.org/wiki/Type_1_diabetes) is an
 autoimmune disease, caused when the body's own immune system destroys the cells that produce insulin.
-It can come on fast (usually in kids) or slow (usually in adults).
+It can come on quickly over days or weeks (usually in kids) or slow over months or even years (usually in adults).
 While the exact causes are unknown, it is suspected that the disease is "activated" in people with at-risk genes by some sort of environmental trigger event (e.g. illness, stress, pregnancy).

 Despite once being called Juvenile Diabetes, more than half of all new cases of Type 1 are in adults.
 If misdiagnosis rates were to be corrected, that number